Marshall Boze

-Marshall Wayne Boze (born May 23, 1971) is a former Major League Baseball pitcher who played for one season.
+Marshall Wayne Boze (born May 23, 1971) is an American former Major League Baseball pitcher who played for one season.
 He played for the Milwaukee Brewers for 25 games during the 1996 Milwaukee Brewers season.

 Boze grew up on the Kenai Peninsula and attended Soldotna High School in Soldotna, Alaska where he played several sports.
 In 1989, he went to Southwestern College in Chula Vista, California.